Jimmy-cell/wip-devilutiondroid/README.md

 To compile all you need to do is open the Android Studio and click the play button.

-If you don't want to compile there is a release available .
+If you don't want to compile there is a [RELEASE](https://github.com/ApertureSecurity/devilutionX-android/blob/master/release/app-debug.apk available)

 YOU MUST OWN THE GAME INORDER FOR THIS TO WORK!